Reusable containers

 Simple example

-First, import the needed modules, set upf logging:
+First, import the needed modules and set up logging:

 import asyncio